danpansa/Chainer_Iris/README.md

 # Chainer_Iris
-Iris dataset classification by Chainer 1.12 with trainer This code is runnning with only CPU.
+Iris dataset classification by Chainer 1.12 with trainer.
+This code used only CPU.

 Chainer: [http://chainer.org/](http://chainer.org/)